Understanding Feelings Of Anxiety

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-Anxiety is a common mental health condition that affects around 40 million people in the United States.
-It's characterized by worry, nervousness, and fear that can interfere with daily activities.
-While some levels of anxiety can be normal and beneficial in certain situations, excessive and persistent anxiety can be debilitating and negatively impact the quality of someone's life.
+Anxiety is a common type of mental health condition that affects around 40 million people in the United States.
+There are several different types of anxiety disorders, but they’re all generally characterized by worries, nervousness, and fear that can interfere with daily activities.
+While some level of anxiety can be normal and even beneficial in certain situations, excessive and persistent anxiety can be debilitating and may negatively impact a person’s quality of life.

-If you live with anxiety, understanding it can enable you to be better equipped to manage the symptoms and improve your well-being.
-This guide aims to provide comprehensive information about anxiety, including its symptoms and potential solutions.
+If you’re experiencing anxiety, understanding it can better equip you to manage the symptoms and improve your well-being.
+This guide aims to provide general information about anxiety disorders and related health topics, including common symptoms and potential solutions for reducing or addressing it.

 iStock/PeopleImages